gerusadevops/hono-uploader/readme.md

 ## License

-Hono Upload is licensed under the MIT License.
+Hono Uploader is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.